 She lay down on the mattress and didn't answer me when I called her to eat.
 Most of our neighbours overheard the phone conversation through the thin walls and knew she was not in the mood for the usual late night gossip.
 I pulled out an exercise book and pretended to do some homework.

 I had fallen asleep with my face on my note book.
 I was awakened by a measured knocking on the door.
-I would have gone to open it, but I turned and saw that Ogechi was sitting up on the bed with a plate of yam on her lap and an unpleasant look on her face.
+I would have gone to open it, but I turned and saw Ogechi was sitting up on the bed with a plate of yam on her lap and an unpleasant look on her face.
 She didn't ask who was at the door.
 She just went on chewing silently.

 After a pause a male voice said, "Do you know I can see you through your curtain?
 Please give me voucher.
 MTN, four hundred naira."